-Trump says he'll leave if Electoral College seats Biden
+Trump Says He'll Leave if Electoral College Seats Biden

 But there were some signs that Trump was coming to terms with his loss.

-At one point he urged reporters not to et Biden take credit for pending coronavirus vaccines.
-“Don't let him take credit for the vaccines because the vaccines were me and I pushed people harder than they’ve ever been pushed before," he said.
+At one point he urged reporters not to allow Biden the credit for pending coronavirus vaccines.
+“Don’t let him take credit for the vaccines because the vaccines were me and I pushed people harder than they’ve ever been pushed before,” he said.

-As for whether or not he plans to formally declare his candidacy to run again in 2024 — as he has discussed with aides— Trump he didn't “want to talk about 2024 yet."
+As for whether or not he plans to formally declare his candidacy to run again in 2024 — as he has discussed with aides — Trump said he didn’t “want to talk about 2024 yet.”

 Vote certification at the local and state level is typically a ministerial task that gets little notice, but that changed this year with Trump’s refusal to concede and his unprecedented attempts to overturn the results of the election through a fusillade of legal challenges and attempts to manipulate the certification process in battleground states he lost.